EASS-HIT-PART-A-2025-CLASS-VIII/mcp-docker-llamacpp-demo/README.md

 1. **Install the tools you need once**
    - [Docker Desktop 4.29+](https://docs.docker.com/desktop/) with the MCP extension: `docker extension install docker/mcp`
    - [uv](https://docs.astral.sh/uv/getting-started/installation/) (or Python 3.12+ if you insist)
+   - Make sure Docker Desktop is running before continuing; the helper scripts now fail fast if the daemon is stopped.
 2. **Start the local LLM (one terminal tab)**
    ```bash
    scripts/start_llm_server.sh